RichardWareing/SmallDevRequests/Security_Requirements_Document.md

     "enabledServices": [
       "Azure Defender for App Service",
       "Azure Defender for Storage",
-      "Azure Defender for Key Vault",
-      "Azure Defender for Resource Manager",
+      "Azure Defender for Key Vault (production only)", "Azure Defender for Resource Manager",
       "Azure Defender for DNS"
     ],